 - if there are any signs of an infection — though some STIs, including chlamydia, often cause no symptoms

 - if a sexual partner has had a positive test result

 - in the case of pregnancy

-Some groups may benefit from yearly testing, such as:
+Some groups may benefit from yearly testing,

 - males who have sex with males